OM-MediaWorks/flatty/README.md

 It provides the following features:

-- Flatty provides addEventListener, the following events are available:
+- You can use an N3 Store or a URL to a SPARQL Endpoint.
+- Middlewares:
+  - EnforceShacl, enforce shacl shapes on INSERT DATA queries
+  - Events, dispatches events on Flatty
     - file
     - file:insert
     - file:remove
     - before:query:SELECT
     - after:query:SELECT
     - before:query:INSERT
     - after:query:INSERT
     - websocket:opened
     - websocket:closed
-- Middlewares: Change queries, results or start processes
+  - Execute, Executes the query and nicely formats it
+  - ForceGraph, When inserting data enforces a named graph
+  - LoadGraphs, Loads turtle files from disk when Flatty starts
+  - Prefixes, Loads prefixes
+  - Subscribe, Subscribe to queries and get notified when the contents change
+  - WatchDisk, Watch the disk for changes and apply them to the in memory N3 store
+  - Websockets, Subscribe to events from the browser
+  - WriteGraphs, When data is updated write back to the disk in turtle format
 - query() method from Comunica with TypeScript typings
-- You can give a N3 Store or a URL to a SPARQL Endpoint.
-- N3Store that can be started with cache
-- File sync: edit turtle on disk and see that reflected in the in-memory store
-- Sparql updates to disk as turtle files
-- WebSockets PubSub: Subscribe to query result changes

 TODO: